openstack-archive/swiftonhpss/doc/markdown/dev_guide.md

 # Developer Guide

-This guide is for SwiftOnFile development.
-IBM does not actually have a Jenkins or Gerrit set up yet for SwiftOnHPSS.
+This guide was originally for SwiftOnFile development.

+We do not have a CI system set up yet, but hope to soon.

 ## Development Environment Setup
-The workflow for SwiftOnFile is largely based upon the [OpenStack Gerrit Workflow][].
+The workflow for SwiftOnHPSS will be largely based upon the [OpenStack Gerrit Workflow][].

 ## Account Setup
 Please follow the guidelines at [OpenStack Gerrit Workflow][] to do the following: